Klikowicz/fetching-data/README.md

 # Getting Started with App

-Download the repository
+1. Download the repository

-Unzip the repository to a new folder
+2. Unzip the repository to a new folder

-Open project in Visual Studio Code
+3. Open project in Visual Studio Code

-in the project directory recreate folder <node_modules>
+4. In the project directory recreate folder <node_modules>

-### 'npm install'
+###  `npm install`

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+# Start app
 In the project directory, you can run:

 ### `npm start`